Skip to main content

 · 6 min read

-Azure BYOCNI configuration allows the use of cilium as CNI, in addition it is possible to configure cilium service mesh.
+Azure BYOCNI configuration allows the use of cilium as CNI, in addition to that it is possible to configure cilium service mesh.

 Cilium service mesh has several functionalities such as ingress controller, gateway api, mtls etc... my objective here is to use k8s gateway api.
 In order to enable cilium service mesh we have to replace kube-proxy with cilium itself, to do so we need to enable the kube proxy configuration feature on aks, which is currently in preview.